gjones01/FIDE-Chess-Ratings/README.md

 # FIDE Chess Ratings Analysis

 This project aims to analyzes FIDE chess ratings for the top ranked chess players in the world.
-This exploring patterns in ELO scores, games played, and federations.
+This explores patterns in ELO scores, games played, and federations.
 This concurrently takes a look at basic EDA and manipulation of a csv data structure to extract specific information we want to analyze.

 ## Features
 - Basic data cleaning using pandas.